kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-k8s/index.md

   - "/blog/2020-01-09-integration-testing-in-k8s"
 ---

-Read the story of how we tackled integration testing in Kyma.
+In Kubernetes, you often come across projects that are true mosaics of cloud-native applications.
+In such a microservice architecture, we do not meet too many free-standing services - most of them have dependencies that may not be that obvious at a first glance.

 <!-- overview -->

-In Kubernetes, you often come across projects that are true mosaics of cloud-native applications.
-In such a microservice architecture, we do not meet too many free-standing services - most of them have many dependencies that may not be that obvious at a first glance.
-Structurally, such projects usually consist of a number of Helm charts that you can roughly divide into these two categories:
+The structure of such projects usually consists of a number of Helm charts that you can roughly divide into these two categories:

 - Charts of well-known open-source products, such as Istio or Jaeger, that provide service communication, tracing, and many other features that you use along with the "Don't reinvent the wheel" rule.
 - Charts with in-house components, such as Kubernetes controllers and microservices exposing REST or GraphQL APIs, that you develop to fill in the gaps not addressed yet by the external projects.